Original source: Layer0

 Read on to quickly understand whether your site passes or fails Core Web Vitals.

 As part of Google’s effort to create a faster Web for all, the Chrome team has been working to standardize a set of metrics to measure how users experience the performance of a page.
 Core Web Vitals has become a major piece in solving this performance puzzle; these metrics focus on loading, interactivity and visual stability.

 The following metrics make up Core Web Vitals:

 Largest Contentful Paint (LCP): Measures when the largest content element is fully visible on the screen.
-LCPs of 2.5 seconds or less are considered good loading experiences.
+LCPs of 2.5 seconds or less is considered good loading experiences.

 Cumulative Layout Shift (CLS): Measures how often users experience unexpected layout shifts.
-CLS’ of .1 or less are considered very visually stable experiences.
+CLS’ of .1 or less is considered a very visually stable experience.

 To pass Core Web Vitals, each of the above metrics needs to hit the recommended target for 75% of all users who visit your page, segmented across mobile and desktop devices.

 When a site passes Core Web Vitals, users are 24% less likely to abandon pages.
 That being said, any website owner can and should measure these metrics.
 The easiest way to check if your site passes its Core Web Vitals is through PageSpeed Insights.